 I hope that through me working here at Higher Ground I can make a difference in at least one child, and make a change in the community.

 I left my teaching job of 22 years because I believe in what Higher Ground is doing in our community and want to continue growing with the mission of Higher Ground.

 What I would like to contribute to this community is building the bridge between Social Emotional learning and the classrooms in order to help the students in this community succeed at what they put their minds to.

-sabrina salcido - Americorps state child and family advocate
+sabrina salcido (Kim possible) - Americorps state child and family advocate

 Hi, I'm Sabrina Salcido!